• Home

 Body Mass Versus Body Fat

-U.S. Army Recruiting advises new applicants that the Army view of body composition is defined as “the amount of body fat a Soldier has in comparison to their total body mass.”
+U.S. Army Recruiting advises new applicants that the Army defines body composition as “the amount of body fat a Soldier has in comparison to their total body mass.”

-Army regulations spell out height and weight requirements (based on age) and if those requirements are exceeded, “you can still qualify by being below the specified body fat for your age based on standards”.
+Army regulations spell out height and weight requirements (based on age), and if you exceed those requirements, “you can still qualify by being below the specified body fat for your age based on standards.”

 The Army expects its recruiters to help determine the percentage and show the recruit tools that can help monitor progress in meeting the enlistment and commissioning standards in this area.